-If you are concerned about a company’s proposed energy development, we invite you to express your concerns by submitting a statement of concern.
-A statement of concern is a written submission that describes specific concerns about a company’s plans to develop.
+If you have specific concerns about a company’s proposed energy development, you are welcome to submit a statement of concern (SOC).
+A statement of concern is a written, concise statement about a current AER application that describes specific concerns about a company’s development plans.

 How to Submit a Statement of Concern

 All companies must submit an application for our review before developing any energy resource or significantly changing an existing activity or project.

 When an application is submitted, we post a public notice of application on our website.
 The notice will indicate a deadline for filing a statement of concern.

 To find a company’s project application notice, check both of these webpages:

 Applications have different statement of concern submission deadlines depending on many factors, including the type of application it is and how the AER categorizes it.
 There are two broad category types:

 - Expedited: these applications do not have a set deadline to submit a statement of concern.
 The AER can make a decision at any point after an expedited application is submitted.
 A statement of concern needs to be submitted as soon as possible on expedited applications in order to be considered before the AER makes a decision on it.
 These application types are outlined in section 5.2.2 of the AER Rules of Practice.
 Examples include routine Directive 056 applications and Water Act temporary diversion licences.

 - Non-expedited: these applications have a specific deadline for filing a statement of concern.
 The filing deadline is stated on the public notice of application.
 Non-expedited applications fall outside of all the listings in section 5.2.2 of the AER Rules of Practice.